orchetect/OTTableView/README.md

 ## Getting Started

-1. Add the package to your application.
+1. Add the package to your application as a dependency using Swift Package Manager
 2. `import OTTableView`
 3. Profit